xade93/slashem/README.md

 4. Some quality-of-life enhancements ;)

 ## Installation
-On Linux machine, just `make all` shall work fine.
+On Linux machine, just `make all` and `sudo make install` shall work fine.

 The default installation path is `/usr/local/slashemdir`, you may want to change it by modifing `HACKDIR` AND `SLASHEMDIR` in `./Makefile` and `./src/config.h` .